 37 Pages Posted: 2 May 2019 Last revised: 21 Jan 2021

 The estimation of risk factors and their replication through mimicking portfolios are of critical importance for academics and practitioners in finance.
-We propose a general optimization framework to construct macro factor mimicking portfolios that encompasses existing portfolio mimicking approaches, such as two-pass cross-sectional regression models (Fama and MacBeth, 1973) and maximal correlation approaches (Huberman et al., 1987, and Lamont, 2001).
-We incorporate empirical estimation improvements through machine learning methodologies.
-We provide an application to the construction of tradable portfolios mimicking three global macro factors, namely growth, inflation surprises, and financial stress indicators.
-We show how these macro mimicking factors can be used to improve the risk-return profile of a typical endowment multi-asset portfolio.
+We propose a general optimization framework to construct macro-mimicking portfolios that encompasses existing mimicking approaches, such as two-pass cross-sectional regressions (Fama and MacBeth, 1973) and maximal correlation portfolio approach (Huberman et al., 1987).
+We incorporate machine learning estimation improvements to mitigate the impact of estimation errors in the observed macro factors on mimicking portfolios.
+We provide an application to the construction of mimicking portfolios that replicate three uncorrelated global macro factors: namely growth, inflation surprises, and financial stress indicators.
+We show how these machine-learning mimicking portfolios can be used to improve the risk-return profile of a typical endowment asset allocation.

 Keywords: factor investing, mimicking portfolios, portfolio optimization, macro risk management, machine learning

 JEL Classification: G11, D81, C60